Student Evaluations Consultation

 - How do I schedule a student evaluation consultation?

-As any educator knows, receiving and reading student evaluations at the end of the semester can be an anxious experience.
+As any educator knows, receiving and reading student evaluations of teaching (SETs) at the end of the semester can be an anxious experience.
 When students evaluate us negatively, and often even when they regard us positively, interpreting the results and contemplating their implications can be confusing and frustrating.
 This is true because we aspire to be effective teachers and we care for our students, yet evaluations may provide limited information even as they bear heavily upon our professional progress.
 We at the CFT understand these concerns and are experienced in helping educators make sense of their evaluations.
 We also are equipped to help you develop a plan to address any problem areas in your teaching and to document your growth and development.

 Consultations about student evaluations usually involve an open conversation about the context of the course in question and about possible analyses of student praise and critique.
-This usually leads to a more clear understanding of successes and challenges in one’s teaching, which in turn helps to shape a plan for improvement.
+This usually leads to a clearer understanding of successes and challenges in one’s teaching, which in turn helps to shape a plan for improvement.
 It also may be the first of two or more consultations designed to assess and improve one’s teaching over a longer period.

 As in all of our consults, any information shared between you and CFT staff is completely confidential, so as to allow the most free and open consultation possible.